estebanmunchjones2019/academind-next.js-article/Next article.md

 Enough of theory.

 Let's now build a Next.js app and connect it to a WordPress back end, so you can see the full potential of this tech stack combo.
-The Next.js app is deployed here: ------Deployed app url-------, and the WordPress back end is installed here: -------------Subdomain here-----------.
+The Next.js app is deployed here: https://academind-next-js-tech-blog.vercel.app/, and the WordPress back end is installed here: https://my-wordpress.sportslink.info/.

 The Next.js app displays tech blog posts and events, and it uses SSG and ISR technology, deployed on Vercel (https://vercel.com/).